The Ice Cave is a spatial art installation by artist Aleksandr Ponomarev and architect Aleksey Kozyr.

 The authors were inspired by the complicated process of cave formation and its rich history – ancient people started using caves as shelter thousands of years ago.
 Many have left footprints and cave paintings there defining many caves as art memorials.
 The creators of the installation have been fascinated by the power and mystique associated with caves.
 When inside you’ll feel logic giving way to hearing, tactile perception, instincts, intuition.
 There are thousands of caves on the territory of Russia but not many are open to the public, some are not fully investigated, many aren’t even accessible.

-Grab a sweater if you are planning a visit to the Ice Cave so the cold doesn’t distract you from the surrounding beauty.
+Grab some warm clothing if you are planning a visit to the Ice Cave so the cold doesn’t distract you from the surrounding beauty.
 If you forget to bring one, there will be 200₽ blankets available for purchase at the box office.